BJP's influence on Bengal masses rising, party has to address organisational issues in some areas

 The saffron party had secured 40.5 per cent votes and was ahead in more than 125 of the 294 assembly seats in the state.

-The BJP is eyeing to win more than 220 seats in next year''s elections.
+The BJP is eyeing to win more than 220 seats in next year's elections.

-Both the surveys were very optimistic about the BJP''s prospects in the next assembly elections, the party''s central leader said.
+Both the surveys were very optimistic about the BJP''s prospects in the next assembly elections, the party's central leader said.

 "The surveys have pointed out that there is growing resentment against the TMC government''s 10-year rule and the BJP, which is now the prime opposition in the state, is expected to be the biggest beneficiary of this resentment.